logikioopensource/b2b-accelerator/docs/iFrame Integration Setup.md

 2. For your store, click “Workspaces”.
 3. Go to Administration > Pages > Go to Force.com.
 4. Under “Site Visualforce Pages” click edit.
-5. Add commerceConfigurationWindow from Available to Enabled and save.
+5. If using a site on an Aura template, add "commerceConfigurationWindow" from Available to Enabled and save.
+If using a site on a LWR template, add "commerceConfigurationWindowLwr" instead.
 6. From Setup home, go to Custom Code > Visualforce Pages.
-7. Look for commerceConfigurationWindow and click Security.
+7. Look for the page added in step 5 and click Security.
 8. Select any profiles that will be configuring products and move them from Available to Enabled.
 9. Save.